Perpetual-Incantation/keep_clone/README.md

 # keep_clone
-# In this app i have implement add notes, edit notes and delete notes feature(CRUD).
+## This is Google Keep Clone.
+In this app i have implement add notes, edit notes and delete notes feature(CRUD).
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).